martinber/noaa-apt/docs/guide.md

 - Select _Satellite > NOAA_.

 - Select _Options > Disable map overlay_ because it's going to be wrong unless you correct the timestamp of the file.

 - _File > Decode_.

+If you want map overlay:

+- If you resampled the WAV file, the modification timestamp of the new file should be the moment of the end of the pass.
+Check with `stat file.wav`.

+    - Generally you just have to copy the timestamp from the old file to the new one using: `touch -r original_file.wav resampled_file.wav`.

+    - You can also set any timestamp you want with `touch -d "2019-01-31 18:31:20.579283000" resampled_file.wav`.

+- Uncheck _Options > Disable map overlay_.

+- Set _Options > Ground Station Location_.

+- Use _Enhacements > Normal_ or any enhacement different than _Pristine_
+    (because it means no enhacements).

 Optional: